Data Collection of Season 2021

 Marine Mammal Observations

 Finally, let’s revisit the dolphins and whales spotted this year.
 Project Manaia has been lucky enough to sight and acoustically record Risso’s dolphins, a distinct but rare deep-diving species in the Mediterranean, on the crossing of the Adriatic.
 The single whale sighting was most likely a Fin whale, given its location in the Southern Adriatic and other species common to the area are smaller and do not commonly raise their tail flukes above the water when diving.
+If you like to join our data collection affords visit our schedule page to book your spot.

 The map below shows the locations of sightings in the 2021 season, as well as hotspots of cetacean sightings.
 The colour of each bubble represents the species of the sighting, and the size of the bubble represents the amount of animals counted in each sighted pod.